How to insert a check mark symbol?

 check mark wingdings2

-You can also insert check mark symbols in Excel by using the Character Map Windows application or character code.
-Just open the Character Map, change the Font to Wingdings, find the check symbols, and copy them.
+You can insert check mark symbols in Excel by using the Character Map Windows application or character code.
+Just open Character Map, change the Font to Wingdings, find the check symbols, and copy them.
 Then you can paste them into your Excel spreadsheet.

 charmap check mark